Putting 'America First,' Trump said to plan lighter foreign travel than predecessors

 For a businessman highly attuned to the atmospherics of power, a trip to a foreign outpost for talks could involve obstacles.
 As President, Trump has preferred to host his meetings in the Oval Office, a suite of stately West Wing conference rooms, or -- better yet -- the living room at Mar-a-Lago, the Florida estate which he owns and which is undoubtedly his own domain.

 Trump has maintained a steady pace of phone calls with his foreign counterparts, and has welcomed four leaders to the White House in his first seven weeks in office.
 This week he'll welcome two more: German Chancellor Angela Merkel and Irish Taoiseach Enda Kenny.
+Next month, he is planning to meet with Chinese leader Xi Jinping at his Mar-a-Lago estate in Florida, a senior administration official told CNN Monday.

 Abroad, Trump would be in someone else's realm, a position he's arduously avoided for most of his career.
 On a presidential foreign trip, Trump would find himself in some uncomfortable scenarios, according to people familiar with his preferred style of working and traveling.